 The second Festival edition will take place one month earlier compared to the first, spreading further throughout the extraordinary Valley territory and its surroundings.

-Besides the two nights that will take place in the evocative Arena Valle d’Itria, located between Locorotondo and Martina Franca, VIVA! will touch all the main towns in the Valley: on Wednesday 4th July the Festival will take over Alberobello (UNESCO heritage site thanks to its trulli), on Thursday 5th Masseria Eccellenza in Fasano and on Friday 6th the historic centre of Martina Franca.
+Besides the two nights that will take place in the evocative Arena Valle d’Itria, located between Locorotondo and Martina Franca, VIVA! will touch all the main towns in the Valley: on Wednesday 4th July the Festival will open on a still to be announced event, on Thursday 5th Masseria Eccellenza in Fasano and on Friday 6th the historic centre of Martina Franca.
 Events on Friday 6th and Saturday 7th will take place at Masseria Aprile as well as at the Arena in Locorotondo, main stage since the first edition and beating heart of the Festival programme with two consecutive nights of national and international music.

 VIVA! will end on Sunday 8th July reaching two of the places that better retell the origins and history of this extraordinary area of Southern Italy: in the morning at the archaeological site of Egnazia, ancient city close to modern-day Fasano, and in the evening the beach of Ostuni.
 Founded in XV century b.C. and mentioned among others by Pliny, Strabo and Horace, Egnazia is one of the most interesting archaeological sites in all Apulia.
 Furthermore, with the patronage of Presidenza Regionale del FAI – Fondo Ambiente Italiano VIVA!
 Festival, in collaboration with Comune di Fasano, has chosen the Archaeological area of Egnazia on the occasion of I Luoghi del Cuore: this national census promoted by FAI in collaboration with Intesa Sanpaolo aims to raise residents and istitutions’ awareness on the themes of conservation and development of the historic, artistic and natural heritage throughout the country.